-- Course Overview outlines the key concepts, themes, topics, main grammar and linguistic elements, and intercultural understandings, that will be covered in the course.
-This document can be found on the School's website. - Module Plan (Years 7-10) translates the Course Overview into a comprehensive statement of student learning term by term.
-The plan includes concepts, skills and capabilities that will be taught and a description of the major assessments. - Learning and Assessment Plan (Years 11-12) based on the relevant SACE Board curriculum documents, the Learning and Assessment Plan includes descriptions of assessments, their weighting, due dates and assessment design criteria. - Weekly Lesson Plan a detailed lesson plan that contains information about learning intentions, content covered in class, tasks set for homework, information about upcoming assessments and teacher contact details.
+- Learning Map outlines the key concepts, broad learning intentions, grammar and linguistic elements, and intercultural understandings, that will be covered in the course. - Unit Plan (Years 7-10) translates the Learning Map into a comprehensive statement of student learning term by term.
+The plan includes concepts, learning intentions, teaching and learning experiences, and the major assessments. - Learning and Assessment Plan (Years 11-12) based on the relevant SACE Board curriculum documents, the Learning and Assessment Plan includes descriptions of assessments, their weighting, due dates and assessment design criteria. - Weekly Lesson Plan a detailed lesson plan that contains more specific information about learning intentions, learning activities and resources, homework and information about upcoming assessments as appropriate.

-Each of these curriculum documents is distributed to students and can also be found on Microsoft Teams.
+Each of these curriculum documents is made available to students and can also be found on Microsoft Teams.

-Student learning is assessed and reviewed on an ongoing basis, both in a formal and informal manner, and progress reported to parents through the reporting process.
+Student learning is assessed and reviewed on an ongoing basis, both in a formal and informal manner, and communicated to parents/carers through the reporting process.